-PED 225 | Health and Wellness in Special Populations | 2 credits considered to be in special populations.
+PED-225 | Health and Wellness in Special Populations | 2 credits

+This course is an introduction to the basic concepts of fitness and wellness screening and prescription pertaining to both healthy individuals and those considered to be in special populations.
 These special populations include the youth, elderly, pregnant women, overweight and obese individuals, and those with chronic diseases such as cardiovascular disease, diabetes, cancer, asthma, multiple sclerosis, and those with other disorders of the skeletal system.